Acethu/Project-Euler/README.md

 # PyCleanUI
 *(version 1.0)*

 PyCleanUI is a python library inspired by [ PySimpleGUI ](https://github.com/PySimpleGUI/PySimpleGUI).
-It is made with pygame from scratch, it is very easy to learn and to understand and has an adjustable clean style.
+PyCleanUI windows are non-native and custom, made with [ pygame ](https://pygame.org).
+It is very easy to learn and to understand and has an adjustable clean style.

 ## Table of contents
 1. [ Tutorial ](#tutorial)